jacksonianrtaylor/movie_rec_proj/README.md

 * The movies ratings that are part of (movies ratings of corresponding user) are all movies that are rated by at least one train user.

-* Movies that are not rated by a user are given an average rating for that movie equal to [mean rating for the correspnding movie for every other user who rated it in the train data] (loosely speaking)
+* Movies that are not rated by a user (or only have target ratings) are given an average rating for that movie equal to [mean rating for the correspnding movie for every other user who rated it in the train data] (loosely speaking).

-* Then the data is normalized by subtracting the mean for each entry which is again [mean rating for the correspnding movie for other every user who rated it in the train data] (loosely speaking)
+* Then the data is normalized by subtracting the mean for each entry which is again [mean rating for the correspnding movie for other every user who rated it in the train data] (loosely speaking).

-svd_full:
+#### svd_full:

     The matrix factorization is created with the svd function on the normalized ratings.
 Then each factor is truncated to n (currently 10) "components".
 Then the factors are multiplied together to make a new array with the same dimension as the (normalized ratings) but where the target ratings once were normalized to 0, new normalized predictions takes its place.
 Then this array is scaled back into an array of ratings from (1-5) giving a real and more reasonable rating prediction of the target movie than the movies average rating.
 These are the outputs of the first call of the svd_full function "svd_out_train".
-The predicted rating for the train users target movies are founds by acessing the row for the train user in question  and the column correspong to the saved target movie index for the user.
+The predicted rating for the train users target movies are found by acessing the row for the train user in question and the column corresponding to the saved target movie index for the user.
 These predicted ratings fed into feature_3 are used to train the model.

 ### Test Operation (similair to Train Operation):
+* use later: The users that are included are train_users and test users (note: the test users come after the train users in the list)

+* This is for train....
 * Data is organized into a ((user) x (movies ratings of corresponding user)) list

-* The users that are included are train_users and test users (note: the test users come after the train users in the list)
+* The users that are included are train_users

+* (movies ratings of corresponding user) is a list of ratings that follow the order of train_users.movies_in_order.

+* For each movie id in the order of train_users.movies_in_order, if the user has a rating that is not the target for that movie, than fill the corresponding index of movies ratings of corresponding user with that rating otherwise fill it in with the movies average rating for all train users.

+* LOOK: left off here

 * The movies ratings that are part of (movies ratings of corresponding user) are all movies that are rated by at least one train or test user

+* For each user the

-* Movies that are not rated by the user are given an average rating for that movie equal to [mean rating for the corresponding movie for every other user who rated it in the train data and test data] (loosely speaking).
+* Movies that are not rated by the user (or only have target ratings) are given an average rating for that movie equal to [mean rating for the corresponding movie for every other user who rated it in the train data and test data] (loosely speaking).

 * Then the data is normalized by subtracting the mean for each entry which is again [mean rating for the corresponding movie for every other user who rated it in the train data and test data] (loosely speaking)

-svd_full:
+#### svd_full:

     The matrix factorization is created with the svd function on the normalized ratings.
 Then each factor is truncated to n (currently 15) "components".
 Then the factors are multiplied together to make a new array with the same dimension as the (normalized ratings) but where the target ratings once were normalized to 0, new normalized predictions takes its place.
 Then this array is scaled back into an array of ratings from (1-5) giving a real and more reasonable rating prediction of the target movie than the movies average rating.
 These are the outputs of the second call of the svd_full function "svd_out_full".
 The predicted rating for the test users target movies are founds by acessing the row for the test user in question (test users are at the end of the svd_out_full list) and the column correspong to the saved target movie index for the user.
 These predicted ratings fed into feature_3 are used to validate the model that was trained in the train operation.